jeremiak/jeremiak.com/_posts/2024-04-13-block-bots-netlify-edge-functions.md

 ---
 date: 2024-04-13T12:00-07:00
 title: Blockin' bots on Netlify
-description: Sniff the user agent in an edge function to prevent some AI crawlers from accessing your site
+description: How I sniffed the user agent in an edge function to prevent some AI crawlers from accessing my site.
 prism: true
 ---

 Ethan Marcotte published a post yesterday called ["Blockin' bots."](https://ethanmarcotte.com/wrote/blockin-bots/) where he wrote about how to limit access to his site by AI bots and crawlers and lamented the fact that we even have to.
-Amen.
+His post might have been my introduction to the idea but he's not the first to write about it.
+Cory Dransfeldt published something similar in early March as a post called ["Go ahead and block AI web crawlers"](https://coryd.dev/posts/2024/go-ahead-and-block-ai-web-crawlers/).

-First the problem: all of these "AI" companies are sucking up any content they can get their hands on, regardless of copyright or ownership concerns.
+All of these "AI" companies are sucking up any content they can get their hands on, regardless of copyright or ownership concerns.

-There is the `robots.txt` file that's supposed to let website authors declare which bots can crawl the site for content but it depends on the bot authors actually caring - which they probably don't.
+There is the `robots.txt` file that's supposed to let website authors declare which bots can crawl the site for content but it depends on the bot authors actually caring - but they frequently don't.

 The next best thing is to try and shut off access on the server side, where we have control.
 Ethan used an `.htaccesss` file and the `User-Agent` HTTP header's value to determine if the requester was a bot and then, if it was, he just doesn't return the content.

 I wanted to do something similar though my personal site is hosted on Netlify which doesn't support having an `.htaccess` file.
 But I used their [edge functions](https://docs.netlify.com/edge-functions/overview/) feature to limit who can see my site based on the user agent.
 And it worked with only two extra files.

-The first is the Netlify configuration file where I set up the edge function to intercept every request on every route.
+The first is the Netlify configuration file (`netlify.toml`) where I set up the edge function to intercept every request on every route.

 <details>
 <summary><code>netlify.toml</code></summary>